kong-johnny/kong-johnny.github.io/_pages/about.md

 **1. Brief Personal Background:**

-I have three years of studying in Beijing Normal University.
+I have four years of studying in Beijing Normal University.
 My passion for computer science has driven me to achieve parts of accomplishments.

 **2. Education and Professional Experience:**

-I will achieve my scholar degree in computer science from School of Artificial Intelligence.
-Additionally, I have gained valuable experience through a year-long internship at the Institute of Software, Chinese Academy of Sciences.
-During this internship, I actively contributed to a development project that is currently under submission to the prestigious CCF-A conference UIST.
+I have achieved my scholar degree in computer science from the School of Artificial Intelligence.
+Additionally, I gained valuable experience through a year-long internship at the Institute of Software, Chinese Academy of Sciences, which took place in 2022.
+During this internship, I actively contributed to a development project that is currently under submission to the prestigious CCF-A conference CHI.

+Meanwhile, I have completed two personal projects that I contributed to various conferences.

-Recently, I have collaborated with College of Urban and Environmental Sciences, Peking University to develop high-precision, highly generalized segmentation models for identifying impact craters in a valley on Mars.
+In 2023, I collaborated with the College of Urban and Environmental Sciences at Peking University to develop high-precision, highly generalized segmentation models for identifying impact craters in a valley on Mars.

-On the other hand, I have two simple personal projects that I've contributed to the conferences.
+In 2024, I was honored to be recommended for a master's degree in Artificial Intelligence at my university.
+My commitment to AI, especially in the field of 3D reconstruction, has been further solidified through pioneering research.
+Working in collaboration with esteemed professors and lab colleagues, we reached a significant milestone with our publication in SIGGRAPH, showcasing our innovative work on dynamic scene rendering with "ST-4DGS: Spatial-Temporally Consistent 4D Gaussian Splatting for Efficient Dynamic Scene Rendering."

 **3. Key Strengths and Skills:**